Field-Day-2022/desktop-data-manager/QualityPolicy.md

 - Developers will pull the corresponding US branch to their local repo and branch for each task.
   - Branch name format: `TS#-description`
   - Task branches will only be merged into their parent user story branch once they are complete.
-- Developers are expected to use descriptive commit messages and comments.
+- Each commit will be prepended with US#-TS#, along with a short description of the purpose of the commit

+#### The process for creating a new user story branch from the dev branch

+1. Checkout `dev`
+   `git checkout dev`
+2. Create a new branch from `dev` using the naming criteria outlined above `git checkout -b US#-desc`

+#### The process for creating a new task branch from a user story branch

+1. Checkout the user story branch `US#-desc`
+   `git checkout US#-desc`
+2. Create a new branch from `US#-desc` using the naming criteria outlined above `git checkout -b TS#-desc`

 #### The process for merging task branches to their corresponding user story branch:
+1. Merge the user story branch into the task branch
-1. Squash the task branch history.
+1. Resolve any conflicts, then push the fixes to the task branch if any updates were needed
-2. Rebase with it's associated US branch.
-3. Push to the remote.
-4. Create a pull request for merge to the associated US branch.
+1. Create a pull request to merge the task branch to the user story branch, delete the task branch after a successful merge
 #### The process for merging user story branches into development:
-1. Rebase the US branch with the development branch.
+1. Merge `dev` into `US#`
+1. Resolve any conflicts, then push the fixes to `US#` if any updates were needed
-2. Create a pull request for merge to the development branch.
+1. Create a pull request to merge `US#` into `dev`, delete the user story branch after a successful merge

-Further information about git steps can be found in the repository [wiki](https://github.com/Field-Day-2022/field-day-2022/wiki).
+These steps are replicated in the repository [wiki](https://github.com/Field-Day-2022/field-day-2022/wiki).

 ## Code

 ### Practices

 - Each team member will commit to a US or TS branch at least once every 3 days.
-- Each team member will participate in pair programming at least once per sprint.
+- Each team member will participate in pair programming at least once per sprint on an as needed basis.
   - Pair programming should last between 30 minutes and 1 hour.
   - Two team members write code together live.
   - Half of the time will be spent on each developer's tasks.